grscheller/scheller-linux-archive/linux/bashEnvConf/README.md

 * ~/.vim/vimrc configuration files (including Vundle and Syntastic)
 * ~/.inputrc to configure GNU readline library
 * ~/.xinitrc and ~/.xprofile files for X desktops
+  - Note: These last two are POSIX shell scripts

 For these configuration files to fully work, the Bash scripts in the [bin](bin) directory need to be put into